FrankXuuu/Memory-Matcher/README.md

 # ShopifyMobileChallenge

-Shopify Mobile Intern Challenge Winter 2020
+Shopify Mobile Intern Challenge Winter 2020: Memory matching mobile app for Android.

 ### Libraries used in this project: